Taziki's Mediterranean Café: Franchising and expansion

-Taziki’s began franchising in 2013, expanding the brand beyond Alabama.
+Taziki's began franchising in 2013, expanding the brand beyond Alabama.
 Growth initially focused on the Southeastern United States before extending into regions such as Texas, Colorado, and Florida.
 By 2025, the brand had more than 100 locations across 18 states.

 Dan Simpson, who has served as CEO since 2018, has overseen the company’s expansion strategy, emphasizing unit economics, franchise development, menu innovation, and digital ordering.
 Current priorities include expansion into the Midwest, Mid-Atlantic, and Southwest regions.

 Business model

-Taziki’s operates under a franchise model combining corporate oversight with locally owned restaurants.
+Taziki's operates under a franchise model combining corporate oversight with locally owned restaurants.
 Franchisees manage daily operations, while the company provides menu development, training, marketing, and supply-chain services.

 Franchise owners pay a 4% royalty fee and a 0.75% national marketing fee that support brand-wide advertising and digital marketing initiatives.

 The initial franchise fee is $35,000, with discounted pricing for multi-unit development agreements.

 As of November 2025, estimated start-up costs range from $555,000 to $1.01 million.

-To qualify for a franchise, candidates must meet the following criteria: